Reportable Information

 - Drug dosing errors involving safety concerns (for example, if a subject was dosed incorrectly at a lower or higher dose, or if the drug was not stored per manufacturer indications)

-- Consent process errors (when subjects did not receive an adequate explanation of study, or there is no correct documentation of consent)
+- Consent process errors (for example, when subjects did not receive an adequate explanation of study, or there is no correct documentation of consent)

 VA Guidance and Forms

-For information about the reporting procedure for studies conducted at the Atlanta VA, please reference this guidance: Atlanta VA Health Care System.
+For information about the reporting procedure for studies conducted at the Atlanta VA, please reference this guidance: VA Office of Research & Development Page and Atlanta VA Research Page and Atlanta VA Policy Documents (for those with access).